kateinoigakukun/swift-testing/Documentation/Proposals/NNNN-exit-tests.md

 This overload of `#expect()` is similar to `#expect(_:throws:)` which can be used when the requirements for a thrown error are complex.

+### Support for throwing errors from exit test bodies

+Currently, throwing an error from an exit test is disallowed (exit test body closures not having the `throws` keyword) because it is unclear what the effect ought to be.
+A natural choice might be to propagate the error through the test process' main function and allow the Swift runtime to handle it, but not all configurations are created equal and it is not possible to do so consistently.

+Since a thrown error is, by design, not necessarily a fatal condition in Swift, it is reasonable to require exit tests to catch thrown errors (or, at least, use `try!` to force the Swift runtime to handle them.)
+Error handling is an area we can expand upon in the future if it proves to be important to exit test authors.

 ## Alternatives considered

 - Doing nothing.